HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

 Wix had the highest median best practices score of 100, while many of the other top 10 platforms share the lowest score of 75.
+Again, desktop shows are very similar though larger in some cases perhaps reflecting incorrect image aspect-ratios on mobile pages, since most of the other audits in this category are platform based.

 ## Resource weights